Azure/blobxfer/docs/10-cli-usage.md

     * Azure China Cloud: `core.chinacloudapi.cn`
     * Azure Germany Cloud:  `core.cloudapi.de`
     * Azure US Government Cloud: `core.usgovcloudapi.net`
+* `--proxy-host` specifies the IP:port for an HTTP Proxy if required.
+This can be optionally provided through an environment variable `BLOBXFER_PROXY_HOST` instead.
+* `--proxy-username` specifies a username for an HTTP Proxy if required.
+This can be optionally provided through an environment variable `BLOBXFER_PROXY_USERNAME` instead.
+* `--proxy-password` specifies the password for the username for an HTTP Proxy if required.
+This can be optionally provided through an environment variable `BLOBXFER_PROXY_PASSWORD` instead.
 * `--storage-account` specifies the storage account to use.
 This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT` instead.